 Ram’s work comes at a time when universities nationwide, including the UA, are committing more resources to harnessing data analytics in ways that support student success.

-The UA, which saw its freshman retention rate jump from 80.5 to 83.3 percent between 2016 and 2017, has for the past four years contracted with outside vendor Civitas Learning for data analysis related to retention and graduation rates.
+The UA, which saw its first year student retention rate jump from 80.5 to 83.3 percent between 2016 and 2017, has for the past four years contracted with outside vendor Civitas Learning for data analysis related to retention and graduation rates.

 The university now uses some 800 data points — related to everything from academic performance to financial aid to students’ activity in the university’s D2L course management system — to identify which students are most at risk for leaving.
 Those predictions, which do not include data from Ram’s research, are about 73 percent accurate from the first day of classes, with the rate of accuracy improving over time, says Angela Baldasare, UA assistant provost for institutional research.

-The university’s current effort to predict first-year student retention is a significant improvement over previous models, which relied largely on descriptive data from surveys and incoming freshmen’s “academic index scores,” predictions of their first-year college GPA based on their high school GPA, the difficulty of the courses they took in high school, and their SAT or ACT test scores.
+The university’s current effort to predict first year student retention is a significant improvement over previous models, which relied largely on descriptive data from surveys and incoming first year students' “academic index scores,” predictions of their first year college GPA based on their high school GPA, the difficulty of the courses they took in high school, and their SAT or ACT test scores.

 The university now generates lists, based on those 800 data points, twice a semester and twice in the summer of the 20 percent of students most at risk in each college.
 Those lists are shared with the colleges with the intent that advisers will use them to reach out to students who may need additional support or guidance, Baldasare says.

-“As early as the first day of classes, even for freshmen, these predictive analytics are creating highly accurate indicators that inform what we do to support students in our programs and practice,” she says.
+“As early as the first day of classes, even for first year students, these predictive analytics are creating highly accurate indicators that inform what we do to support students in our programs and practice,” she says.
 “The lists of students are delivered in the fourth week of classes because we know students may already be making up their minds about staying or leaving the UA.”

 The university also is preparing to launch an online dashboard where advisers can access key data and assess student risk in real time throughout the semester.